rishik2/rishik2/README.md

 - 👋 Hi, I’m @rishik2
-- 👀 I’m interested in Python Programming, and all the Back End Development Work.
+- 👀 I’m interested in Web Development and all the Back End Development Work.
-- 🌱 I’m currently learning Python Web Development Frameworks and Data Structures and Algorithms.
+- 🌱 I’m currently learning Node.js and Data Structures and Algorithms in Java Script.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ...rishikohliofficial@gmail.com

 <!---
 rishik2/rishik2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.